rebeccamccollumstats/r-statistics-projects/04-mtg-card-ratings-analysis/README.md

 ![Distribution of Games-in-Hand Win Rate](figures/gih_wr_distribution.png)

-Most cards fall between roughly 50% and 58% games-in-hand win rate, with a smaller number of cards performing much higher or lower than the main group.
+Most cards fall between roughly 50% and 58% GIH WR, with a smaller number of cards performing much higher or lower than the main group.

 ### Top Cards by Games-in-Hand Win Rate

 ![Top 15 Cards by Games-in-Hand Win Rate](figures/top_15_gih_wr_cards.png)

-The top-performing cards by GIH WR were mostly rare and mythic rare cards. **Bonny Pall, Clearcutter** had the highest games-in-hand win rate in the dataset.
+The top-performing cards by GIH WR were mostly rare and mythic rare cards. **Bonny Pall, Clearcutter** had the highest GIH WR in the dataset.

 ### Top Cards by Improvement When Drawn

 ![Top 15 Cards by Improvement When Drawn](figures/top_15_iwd_cards.png)

-Improvement when drawn shows which cards had the largest positive impact when they were seen during games. **Bonny Pall, Clearcutter** also ranked highest by this metric.
+IWD shows which cards had the largest positive impact when they were seen during games. **Bonny Pall, Clearcutter** also ranked highest by this metric.

 ### Average GIH WR by Rarity